jsodicoff/mouseoxR/README.md

 # mouseoxR
 A function to analyze data from a MouseOx Mouse and Rat Pulse Oximeter.

 To load the alpha version of `mouseoxR`, paste the following line into your R terminal.
+You only need to do this  if the `mouseoxR` function isn't already loaded in your environment.

 ```
 devtools::source_url("https://raw.githubusercontent.com/jsodicoff/mouseoxR/main/mouseox.R")
 ```

-There is one function in the package, also named `mouseoxR`.
+There is one function in the file, also named `mouseoxR`.
 It takes 2 required parameters and two optional ones.

 * Required
   * `file` - the output file from your MouseOx device, or some type of Excel file.